ivotebexreni/gear.js/README.md

 # GearJs
-Create SVG Gears on browser
+Draw and animate geometrically correct gears using SVG on browser